CSpanias/cspanias.github.io/_posts/2023-10-20-Marketplace Write Up.md

 The gist of what I understood based on the above walkthrough is that we are trying to take advantage of the [**wildcard wildness**](https://www.hackingarticles.in/exploiting-wildcard-for-privilege-escalation/) concept by passing files as command arguments.
 As Tib3rius explains:

-> An `*` in Bash will take the names of all the files in current directory and it will concatenate them using spaces.
+> *An `*` *in Bash will take the names of all the files in the current directory and it will concatenate them using spaces.
 And it just so happens that arguments to executables are separated by spaces too.
-So, if you ever have an `*` after a command, and one of the files in the current directory just happens to very closely resemble an argument for that command
-, you can execute that command and pass the files as arguments!
+So, if you ever have an `*` after a command, and one of the files in the current directory just happens to very closely resemble an argument for that command, you can execute that command and pass the files as arguments!*

-Armed with Tib3rius explanation and GTFO's guidance on how to exploit [tar](https://gtfobins.github.io/gtfobins/tar/#sudo), this is how to do it:
+Armed with Tib3rius' explanation and GTFO's guidance on how to exploit [tar](https://gtfobins.github.io/gtfobins/tar/#sudo), this is how to do it:

 1. Generate a payload with `msfvenom`: